-- With your radio turned on, press the Emergency button.
-The LED does not light, and you hear no tones.
+- 1 With your radio turned on, press the Emergency button.
+The display does not change, the LED does not light, and you hear no tones.

+- · Display does not change

-- · LED does not light
+- LED does not light

 - No tones

 Note: To exit emergency at any time, press and hold the Emergency button for about a second.